 Trailer wheel bearing measurements are taken by measuring the outer dimension (“OD”) of the cup and the inner dimension (ID) of the cone.
 Watch our YouTube short on how to measure bearings here.

 You’ll need to benchmark four measurements per hub (or two measurements per bearing).
-The table below has the ID and OD of common Australian caravan/trailer wheel bearings.
+The table below has the ID and OD of common Australian caravan or trailer wheel bearings.

 N.B.
 We always recommend using a digital vernier to measure tricky parts like wheel bearings.